 A total of 5 (11%) subjects in the Venofer 0.5 mg/kg group, 10 (21%) patients in the Venofer 1 mg/kg group, and 10 (21%) patients in the Venofer 2 mg/kg group experienced at least 1 serious adverse reaction during the study.
-The most common adverse reactions (> 2% of patients) in all patients were headache (6%), respiratory tract viral infection (4%), peritonitis (4%), vomiting (4%), pyrexia (4%), dizziness (4%), cough (4%), nausea (3%), arteriovenous fistula thrombosis (2%), hypotension (2%), and hypertension (2.1%).
+The most common adverse reactions (>2% of patients) in all patients were headache (6%), respiratory tract viral infection (4%), peritonitis (4%), vomiting (4%), pyrexia (4%), dizziness (4%), cough (4%), nausea (3%), arteriovenous fistula thrombosis (2%), hypotension (2%), and hypertension (2.1%).

-6.2 Adverse Reactions from Post-Marketing Experience

-The following adverse reactions have been identified during post-approval use of Venofer.
+6.2 Adverse Reactions from Post-Marketing Experience The following adverse reactions have been identified during post-approval use of Venofer.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-In the post-marketing safety studies in 1,051 treated patients with HDD-CKD, the adverse reactions reported by >1% were cardiac failure congestive, sepsis and dysgeusia.
+In the post-marketing safety studies in 1,051 treated patients with HDD-CKD, the adverse reactions reported by >1% were cardiac failure congestive, sepsis

-- Immune system disorders: anaphylactic-type reactions, angioedema - Psychiatric disorders: confusion - Nervous system disorders: convulsions, collapse, light-headedness, loss-of-consciousness - Cardiac disorders: bradycardia - Vascular disorders: shock - Respiratory, thoracic and mediastinal disorders: bronchospasm, dyspnea - Musculoskeletal and connective tissue disorders: back pain, swelling of the joints - Renal and urinary disorders: chromaturia - General disorders and administration site conditions: hyperhidrosis
+- Immune system disorders: anaphylactic-type reactions, angioedema - Psychiatric disorders: confusion - Nervous system disorders: convulsions, collapse, light-headedness, loss-of-consciousness - Cardiovascular System: bradycardia, shock, acute myocardial ischemia with or without myocardial infarction or with in-stent thrombosis in the Cardiovascular system: triadycardia, snock, acute myocardial ischemia with or w context of a hypersensitivity reaction.
+Respiratory, thoracic and mediastinal disorders: bronchospasm, dyspnea Musculoskeletal and connective tissue disorders: back pain, swelling of the joints Renal and urinary disorders: chromaturia General disorders and administration site conditions: hyperhidrosis